leonrosenkranz/DLab/README.md

 Run webserver on localhost > Terminal (cd to folder _react-app_) > **npm run dev**

-react-webapp we be hosted on: http://localhost:5173/
+react-webapp will be hosted on: http://localhost:5173/

 Leon Rosenkranz :computer: